//APC Chairman Says Party Quietly Handling Fubara Impeachment Threat

 Spread the love

-He posed a rhetorical question, saying, “Are you still hearing anything about the impeachment of Rivers State Governor Fubara?”
-He added that the APC is engaging lawmakers on the matter, describing it as an internal party issue.
+“Are you still hearing anything about the impeachment of Governor Fubara?”
+Yilwatda asked rhetorically, highlighting that the party is actively engaging lawmakers and managing the issue as an internal matter.

-Describing the party’s strategy in Rivers State, the APC chairman referred to it as a “self-healing” process designed to restore stability and order in the oil-producing state.
+Describing the party’s efforts in Rivers State, Yilwatda referred to the process as “self-healing,” aimed at restoring political stability and order in the oil-rich state.

-He stated, “We have put in place various mechanisms that allow the party to resolve issues and heal itself whenever challenges arise, and that is exactly what we are doing in Rivers.
+“We have put in place mechanisms that allow the party to address problems and heal itself whenever challenges arise.
+This is exactly what we are doing in Rivers,” he said.

-“We are stabilising the political environment in Rivers State, strengthening our position, and ensuring that we maximise opportunities so that we can secure overwhelming victories in the state.”
+“We are stabilizing the political environment in Rivers State, consolidating our influence, and ensuring we create opportunities that will enable overwhelming victories in the state,” Yilwatda concluded.